Updated: Oct 1, 2022

 Frothed Foam 10lbs to 12lbs 7/16" to 1/2"

 As stated earlier in this article, retail floor covering stores will have 3 or 4 pad options that fit all of these guidelines.
 As far as what brands of carpet pads they sell, will really depend on each store owner, and whatever program they have set up.

 Carpet Pad - FAQ

 What is the best type of carpet padding if you have pets?
-There are all sorts of articles on the internet about carpet pad and pets.
+There are all sorts of articles on the internet about carpet pads and pets.
 The easiest thing to remember is to buy whatever brand of pad the store carries that comes with a moisture barrier.

-What type of carpet pad should you use with berber carpet?
-With berber carpet it is best to use a thinner, more firm pad.
+What type of carpet pad should you use with Berber carpet?
+With Berber carpet, it is best to use a thinner, more firm pad.
 Most manufacturers will recommend a fiber pad.
 Check with our product warranty to confirm.

 Do carpet pads come with a warranty?
 Many do, yes.
 As with all product warranties, don't rely on the information you read on the sample.
-If you want to know the real warranty information, you need to print it off the companies website.
+If you want to know the real warranty information, you need to print it off the company's website.

 Does the type of carpet pad really make a difference?
 Absolutely!
 Invest in a good carpet pad to prolong the life of the carpet.
 Don't purchase a cheap pad, just to save money.
 Cheap pads will ultimately hurt the carpet and shorten the life of your product.

 Should I put a higher-quality pad on the stairs?
 A lot of people do, yes.
 High-traffic areas need protection by using a good quality carpet pad.